If you are a DMH Agency or Facility and have any questions please email DMH.MedicaidEligibility@dmh.mo.gov.

 - with a check, money order, or cashiers check

 Family Support division will not end coverage if the spend down is not met.
-The spend down will not need to be paid at a later date: it is waived.
+The spend down will not need to be paid at a later date.
 Coverage will begin with the first month the spend down is met and continue each month with no end date while the emergency is in place.